 Concordia Journal of Psychology and Neuroscience

-OUR FIRST ISSUE IS HERE!
+OUR LATEST ISSUE IS HERE!

-CHECK OUT CJPN'S FIRST ISSUE
+CHECK OUT CJPN'S LATEST ISSUE

 CJPN is more than a periodical.
 We are an outlet for Psychology students at Concordia to transfer knowledge and grow their understanding of the publication process.
 Follow our news updates for the latest information about our team, our authors, and our sponsors!